List of Rock and Roll Hall of Fame inductees: Individuals inducted twice or more

-As of 2025, twenty-eight performers have been inducted twice or more; sixteen have been recognized as a solo artist and with a duo or group, and eleven have been inducted with two separate groups.
+As of 2026, twenty-nine performers have been inducted twice or more; sixteen have been recognized as a solo artist and with a duo or group, and eleven have been inducted with two separate groups.
 Eric Clapton is the only person to be inducted three times: as a solo artist, with Cream, and with the Yardbirds.
 Clyde McPhatter was the first to ever be inducted twice and is one of three artists to be inducted first as a solo artist and then as a member of a group, the other artists being Neil Young and Rod Stewart.
 Stephen Stills is the only artist to be inducted twice in the same year.

 Crosby, Stills & Nash and the Beatles are the only two bands whose members were also each inducted separately, with other acts or as solo artists.
 In addition to their 1997 induction with CSN, David Crosby was inducted with the Byrds in 1991, Stephen Stills with Buffalo Springfield in 1997, and Graham Nash with the Hollies in 2010.
-Beatles members John Lennon, Paul McCartney, and George Harrison were inducted as solo artists in the main performer category, while Ringo Starr was inducted in the Award for Musical Excellence category.
+After their 1988 induction with the Beatles, John Lennon, Paul McCartney, and George Harrison were inducted as solo artists in the main performer category in 1994, 1999, and 2004, respectively, while Ringo Starr was inducted in the Award for Musical Excellence category in 2015.

 There are several performers who were inducted with one (or more) of the bands they played for, but were not inducted as members of one (or more) other bands.
 For example, Neil Young was inducted with Buffalo Springfield and as a solo artist, but was left out when Crosby, Stills & Nash were inducted.

 In 2019, Stevie Nicks became the first woman to be inducted twice, after having been inducted with Fleetwood Mac in 1998.
 She was later joined by Carole King and Tina Turner.
 In 2021, Carole King was the first person to be inducted as both a performer and a non-performer.

 John Lennon and Dave Grohl are the only two multiple inductees who were inducted in their first year of eligibility on both inductions.